MathyouMB/website/src/content/articles/software-engineering-skills-to-stand-out.md

 ## MVC Web Frameworks

-While lightweight frameworks like Express.js are great for learning, many production systems rely on large MVC Web frameworks such as **Django**, **Ruby on Rails**, **Spring**, or **ASP.NET Core**.
+While lightweight frameworks like Express.js are a good first step, many production systems rely on large MVC Web frameworks such as **Django**, **Ruby on Rails**, **Spring**, or **ASP.NET Core**.
 These frameworks are designed to minimize the decision-making process by following best practices and conventions, making development faster and more structured.

 Using one of these frameworks in a project demonstrates your ability to work with opinionated tools that enforce patterns like **MVC (Model-View-Controller)** and promote clean separation of concerns.
-This implies familiarity with advanced concepts like:
+This implies familiarity with concepts like:

 - **ORMs (Object-Relational Mappers)** for interacting with databases.
 - **Migrations** to update database schemas without data loss.